Notice of Pre-AIA or AIA Status

 Kondo does not appear to disclose any specific agent.

-It would have been obvious to persons of ordinary skill in the art before the effective filing date of the invention to have included in Kondo the support wherein said functional agent is selected from the group consisting of a softening agent, an adhesion agent, a rub-resistant agent, a friction-coefficient reducing agent, an optical brightening agent, a fabric-bleaching agent, a cross-linking agent, a dye migration blocking agent, and a matting agent as taught by Li because it provides a good bond with the fiber of the fabric to be more durable during washing as well as providing greater contrast with the printed inks as discussed by Li in at least paragraphs 0008-0013.
+It would have been obvious to persons of ordinary skill in the art before the effective filing date of the invention to have included in Kondo in view of Yamada and Nuriel the support wherein said functional agent is selected from the group consisting of a softening agent, an adhesion agent, a rub-resistant agent, a friction-coefficient reducing agent, an optical brightening agent, a fabric-bleaching agent, a cross-linking agent, a dye migration blocking agent, and a matting agent as taught by Yamada because the use of surfactant(s) in an amount in any of these ranges tends to further improve the wettability of the ink composition after it adheres to a recording medium as taught by Yamada in at least paragraph 0080.

-Claim 11: Kondo in view of Li discloses the method of claim 1, wherein said look-up table is generated for a given fabric and/or a given printing machine [The printing apparatus 100 accordingly pre-stores plural conversion tables in the storage unit 114 corresponding to the type of the medium 95, p0098].
+Claim 11: Kondo in view of Yamada and Nuriel discloses the method of claim 1, wherein said look-up table is generated for a given fabric and/or a given printing machine [The printing apparatus 100 accordingly pre-stores plural conversion tables in the storage unit 114 corresponding to the type of the medium 95, p0098].

-Claim 13: Kondo in view of Li discloses the method of claim 12.
+Claim 13: Kondo in view of Yamada discloses the method of claim 12.

 Kondo discloses further utilize a lightness value in addition to graininess evaluation used to generate an initial look-up table [Figure 6] to finely adjust the functional liquid [Fig. 8 lists the converted discharge conditions resulting from converting the discharge conditions in the graininess table of Fig. 6 where graininess is visible, to discharge conditions where substantially the same color is reproduced and graininess is ameliorated … an adjustment function may be provided to enable further fine adjustment of the functional liquid discharge amount after highlight area determination at step S102 and changing the discharge condition, p0097 & p0100].